Burnout in Medical Students & Residents: What to Do About It

 Graphic of activities to maintain mental health

-In order to address burnout, we must look at both preventative and therapeutic interventions.
+To address burnout, we must consider both preventive and therapeutic interventions.
 How do we reduce the risk of it happening, and if it has happened, what can we do about it?
-Similarly, we must examine how individuals can best deal with burnout and what we need to change on a systemic level to reverse the trend of increasing burnout over the last several decades.
+Similarly, we must examine how individuals can best address burnout and what we need to change at the systemic level to reverse the trend of increasing burnout over the last several decades.

 Addressing Burnout on an Individual Level